-This community initiative, supported by the Active People, Active Places, BC Physical Activity Strategy and delivered by the Sport for Life Society, seeks to improve the development of physical literacy in British Columbia, which leads to increased physical activity, positively impacting health and well-being.
-The Physical Literacy for Communities–British Columbia initiative will support 17 B.C. communities over a two-year period in educating and activating local decision makers, increasing capacity by training leaders, and creating the environment to develop physical literacy in multiple setting and sectors.
+This community initiative, supported by the Province of British Columbia and delivered by the Sport for Life Society, seeks to improve the development of physical literacy in British Columbia, which leads to increased physical activity, positively impacting health and well-being.
+In total, the Physical Literacy for Communities–British Columbia Initiative will support 27 B.C. community projects over a four-year period in educating and activating local decision makers, increasing capacity by training leaders, and creating an environment to develop physical literacy in multiple settings and sectors.

 Project Leadership / Mentorship

 The lead applicant of each selected community has convened local sector representation and identified community partners / stakeholders.
 Each community has been assigned a community mentor to provide expertise, facilitate meetings, guide the planning process, assist to set project milestones, create a community plan and report on progress.
 The community leads and community mentors will also be supported by an associate mentor(s) who will continue to develop their own mentorship skills and help to bring capacity-building over the course of the project.
 Mentors and associate mentors were selected by Sport for Life and participate on bi-monthly calls convened by Thomas Jones, the Physical Literacy for Communities–British Columbia Initiative Project Manager.

 Resource Support and Professional Development Support

 Sport for Life has created an extensive suite of online resources and educational materials / tools/ templates that are available to the mentors, associate mentors and the communities participating in this project.